Riasy7/riasy7/README.md

 ## ✨ Fun Facts

 - I love playing Football ⚽
-- I'm currently taking a course on Algorithmic Trading
+- I'm currently working on a CLI tool using Go
 - I like cryptocurrency

 ## 📫 Contact